alefore/weblog/ten-years-of-edge.md

 ## Conclusions

-It's crazy to see that it's already been ten years since I started working on Edge.
+It's crazy to see that I've continued to work on Edge for ten years.
 I couldn't have known how far I'd go, how many features I would have implemented.

-I've invested a lot of energy into developing Edge.
-Starting this effort and continuing to invest in it has been very satisfying.
-I've learned a lot through this journey.

-I think the main lesson I learned is to **resist the urge to compromise correctness**.
+I think the main lesson I learned is to **resist the urge to compromise on correctness**.
 This is behind a lot of the lessons in this article, such as: